ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 - **Code Cleanup**: Removed unnecessary parts of codes and simplified everything.
 - **Smooth Results**: Prevented unnecessary API calls during rapid user input, ensuring smoother performance.
-- **Error Handling**: Improved error messages by catching more invalidations.
+- **Error Handling**: Improved error handling and feedback by catching almost all possible invalidations.
 - **Copy Button Feedback**: Added visual feedback to the copy buttons to indicate successful copying.
 - **Layout Adjustments**: Combined and clearly separated the converter and calculator sections for simplicity and ease.
 - **Styling Enhancements**: Applied consistent styling to headings and links to create a cohesive look.